Adán Godoy

 Adán Aquilino Godoy Rubina (born 26 November 1936) is a Chilean former footballer who played as a goalkeeper for Chile in the 1962 and 1966 FIFA World Cups.
 He also played for Santiago Morning and Club Deportivo Universidad Católica.

+Career

+In 1966, he had a brief stint with Deportes Concepción, alongside teammates such as Hugo Cicamois, Luis Hernán Carvallo and Esteban Varas.

 Personal life

-He is the father-in-law of the former Chile international footballer Carlos Rivas, with whom he coincided in Santiago Morning in 1977, at the same time he is the grandfather of the Canadian former footballer Carlos Rivas Jr., son of Carlos Sr.
+He is the father-in-law of the former Chile international footballer Carlos Rivas, with whom he coincided in Santiago Morning in 1977, at the same time he is the grandfather of the Canadian former player Carlos Rivas Jr., son of Carlos Sr.